 I N T R O D U C T I O N

-EGRG conducts a vigorous research program aiming to study gravitational waves of cosmic origin and to contribute to the development of advanced interferometric gravitational wave (GW) detectors.
+EGRG conducts a vigorous research program aiming to study gravitational waves of cosmic origin and to contribute to the development of advanced interferometric gravitational-wave detectors.

-EGRG is formed by a collaboration of two major Hungarian universities (Loránd Eötvös University, Budapest; University of Szeged, Szeged) and a research institute (ATOMKI, Debrecen).
-The group consists of eight members, supported by three non-member research scientists.
-Visiting international scientists and undergraduates also take a significant part in the groups professional work.
+EGRG is formed by researchers at a major Hungarian university (Loránd Eötvös University, Budapest).
+Visiting international scientists and undergraduates also take a significant part in the group's professional work.
 Our group is committed to the highest quality education, and we believe that hands on laboratory experience for students is of utmost importance.

-The size of EGRG is significant and our solid expertise ranges from hardware, through data analysis to theory.
-We also carry out a major work in scientific outreach, giving both academic and public talks in the field of GW physics.
-EGRG has the critical mass and significant expertise to carry out mission critical projects to fruition and to also help raise the future generations of GW scientists.
+Our solid expertise ranges from theory, through data analysis to hardware.
+We also carry out a major work in scientific outreach, giving both academic and public talks in the field of gravitational-wave physics.
+EGRG has the significant expertise to carry out mission critical projects to fruition and to also help raise the future generations of gravitational-wave scientists.

 (c) Eötvös Gravity Research Group 2007